takahirox/tiny-web-metaverse/README.md

 ## What this framework provides

-This framework makes it easy to create and deploy multiplayer virtual 3D space web apps that reflect user ideas in a free way, with its ease of adding custom features and self-hosting.
+This framework makes it easy to create and deploy multiplayer virtual 3D space web apps that reflect user ideas in a free way.

 The advent of [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) and [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API), as